qcr/armer/docs/set_joint_position.rst

 Requests to the ROS action server can be made by creating a ROS action client in Python.
 This client is used to send requests to the action server.

+This example shows the setting of all the joints to 0 radians and the second joint to 0.1 radians.

 .. code-block:: python
     :linenos: